pete alonso home runs

 Pete Alonso Home Runs So Far in His Career

-Through the 2022 regular season, Alonso’s 146 home runs are the most in baseball.
+From 2019 through 2024, Alonso’s 226 home runs are the second most in baseball (Aaron Judge has hit 232).
 That’s a lot of dingers, especially when thinking about how the 2020 campaign only consisted of a 60-game schedule because of the COVID-19 pandemic.
 Let’s put those homers into perspective before drooling over what he’s done since his Rookie of the Year performance.

 Alonso reached the century mark in just 347 games.
 That’s the second-fastest anyone has gotten there in MLB history, with only Ryan Howard (325 games) getting there faster.
-And, while the first baseman has played in just 530 total games with New York, his prodigious power already has him ranked seventh on the Mets’ all-time home run leaderboard.
+And, while the first baseman has played in just 846 total games with New York, his prodigious power already has him ranked third on the Mets’ all-time home run leaderboard.

 Now, let’s look at all the homers he’s hit since debuting with New York.